gotstu/vscode-restclient/README.md

-# REST Client with HTTP TEST
+# REST Client with __HTTP TEST!__

 REST Client allows you to send HTTP request and view the response in Visual Studio Code directly.
-It eliminates the need for a separate tool to test REST APIs and makes API testing convenient and efficient.
-It also allows you to execute the HTTP file as an HTTP test.
+It eliminates the need for a separate tool to test REST APIs and makes API testing convenient and efficient. __NEW!__ It also allows you to execute the HTTP file as an HTTP test.

 ## Main Features
 * Send/Cancel/Rerun __HTTP request__ in editor and view response in a separate pane with syntax highlight